axs03/AI-Algorithms/README.md

 ## <a href='Genetic Algorithm/README.md'>The Genetic Algorithm</a>
 Following these searches, the <code>Genetic Algorithm</code> is used for optimizations and search problems.
 It is based on the biological process of evolution.

+## <a href='Naive Bayes/README.md'>Naive Bayes Implementation</a>
+The Naive Bayes classifier is a probabilistic machine learning algorithm based on Bayes' Theorem.